-The dog’s resting spot with a plaque honoring his importance to the men went without one complaint for almost 40 years.
-Not until a Wisconsin socialist named Clarence Kailin with too much time on his hands, started a letter writing campaign to get his name removed claiming it was racist.
-What could get this lonely old man so riled up?
+The dog’s final resting spot complete with a plaque honoring his importance to the men went without one complaint for almost 40 years.
+Not until a Wisconsin socialist named Clarence Kailin with too much time on his hands, started a letter writing campaign to get his name removed.
+Claiming the Dog’s name was racist.
+So what could get this lonely, angry old man so riled up about a headstone at dog’s grave?
+His name.

 “NIG—The Dog That Adopted A Dam-“

-The Bureau of Reclamation sided with the man over loud objections from the Dam workers as well as city and civic leaders stating that in removing the plaque, they are ignoring the historical context of the name as well as the dogs meaning to the project.
-Political correctness won out.
+Unfortunately, the Bureau of Reclamation sided with the man over loud objections from the Dam workers as well as city and civic leaders.
+Those opposed to the removal of Nig’s headstone stated that in removing the plaque, they are ignoring the historical context of the name as well as the dogs meaning to the project.
+Common sense lost out to Political correctness.

 A short time later, after several groups stepped forward, a new plaque was mounted over his grave, telling the story of the dog, without his name being mentioned.